Saffron

 |---|---|---|---|

-| Oral capsule (standardized extract) | Capsule or tablet, 14-30 mg standardized extract (affron, Satiereal, Crocin-1) | 28-30 mg/day (mood); 176 mg/day Satiereal (satiety); 20 mg/day (AMD) | 14-88 mg/day |
+| Oral capsule (standardized extract) | Capsule or tablet, usually 14-30 mg standardized extract such as affron, Satiereal, or Crocin-1 style preparations | 28-30 mg/day for mood and sleep; 20 mg/day for AMD; 176 mg/day Satiereal for satiety | 14-88 mg/day |

-| Oral powder (whole stigma brewed as tea) | Loose stigma infusion or encapsulated whole-stigma powder | 100-200 mg/day whole stigma (equivalent bioactive load to 28-30 mg extract only when standardization is verified) | 50-400 mg/day |
+| Oral powder (whole stigma or tea) | Loose stigma infusion, whole-stigma powder, or food-dose culinary saffron | 100-200 mg/day whole stigma in traditional-style use when authenticity is verified | 50-400 mg/day |

 Protocols

-Standard depression protocol Clinical
+Standard mood protocol Clinical

 - Dose

-- 28-30 mg/day standardized extract (affron 28 mg or equivalent)
+- 28-30 mg/day standardized extract

 - Frequency